wch/r-source/CONFLICTS.md

 Additional features that might be useful:

-- When signaling a conflict error, signal a typed error condition that contains the conflict information and can be handled programmatically.
 - Provide a restart for retrying with adjusted arguments; that could be used by a GUI front end.
 - Have a way to say that (some) 'safe' S4 or even S3 generics are OK